atulmi02/advanceExcel/README.md

 # advanceExcel
-This projects shows the use of advance excel like Index-Match, CountIf(s),SumIF,Vlookup
+This projects shows the use of advance excel formulas like Index-Match, CountIf(s),SumIF,Vlookup